-Decentralized Wastewater Treatment System Planning Options Evaluation Methodology, Disposal Solutions Scenarios, Management Model Guidelines, Hoopa Tribe to perform some preliminary planning.
+Decentralized Wastewater Treatment System Planning Options Evaluation Methodology, Disposal Solutions Scenarios, Management Model Guidelines, Hoopa Tribe

+This handbook is intended as an introduction to cluster systems, and also provides basic tools for the reader to perform some preliminary planning.
 The tools are intended to assists the reader in developing a general understanding of their environment, regulatory requirements, and costs required for a cluster system; however, these tools are not intended to replace field investigations, and a certified professional must be consulted should the reader conclude that a cluster system may be a viable option to pursue.